bincrafters/community/bincrafters-conan-tips.md

 On Windows, remember to put the `bin` directory of cmake in the PATH environment variable, so that you can run it from the command line and so that conan can find it.

 On Linux and on a Mac it will just work, only if you install it with homebrew in the latter case.
 If you have a Mac and prefer not to use homebrew, just install cmake from the distributable availabe at cmake.org, as an application.
 In that case however, you need to make it accessible from the command line.
 Create a directory called `bin` in your home directory.
 Edit the file .bash_profile in your home directory, or create it if it doesn't already exist.
-Then add the folling line to it:
+Then add the following line to it:

 	export PATH=$PATH:/Users/(your username)/bin